Paul Sanchez

-Paul Sanchez is a New Orleans-born and based American guitarist and a singer-songwriter.
+Paul Sanchez (born November 6, 1959) is a New Orleans–based American guitarist and a singer-songwriter.
 Sanchez was a founding member of the New Orleans band Cowboy Mouth.
 He was a guitarist and one of the primary singers and songwriters for the band from 1990 to 2006.
 Sanchez's songs have appeared in films and on television and have been performed by various artists such as Darius Rucker, Irma Thomas, Michael Cerveris, Susan Cowsill, Kevin Griffin and The Eli Young Band, Hootie and the Blowfish, John Boutté, Shamarr Allen, Glen Andrews and Kim Carson.